yungtechboy1/DiamondCore/README.md

 This is a server software for Minecraft: Pocket Edition and Minecraft written in java, it's soul purpouse is to allow both sides to play together without using mods, kind of like BigBrother in PocketMine.
+DiamondCore Ready To Be Use As Its Not Stable To be Used In Server Might Crash Or Issues

 # Why did you wipe recently?